ravigajul/PostmanForMe/README.md

 Summary of how to use Newman to write status codes and response JSON path values to a CSV file, as if you're doing this for the first time:

-## Summary: Using Newman to Write API Test Results to CSV

 1. Install required tools:
    ```
    npm install -g newman newman-reporter-csv